regimif/Conversor-Currency/README.md

 Thank you for your interest in contributing!

+## Special Thanks:
+I would like to thank my friend [Chrystian](https://github.com/chrystian21) for his help in creating this project!
+Cheers! 🎉

 ## License:
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.